 You are not permitted to engage in direct commercial activity as a Vietnam-based Representative Office.
 Instead, the office operates as a liaison for its parent corporation, conducting market research, attracting clients, and configuring projects.

 The RO can rent premises and make purchases for general charges, office equipment, and office supplies from its office.
 Similarly, if the parent business is no longer able to sponsor the RO, it can swiftly close it and notify the appropriate authorities.
+Any shutdown/termination must follow the statutory process with the licensing authority, and the foreign trader must settle obligations (including outstanding taxes, contracts, debts, and employees’ lawful benefits) in accordance with Vietnamese law.

 What is the procedure and time frame for licensing?

-• a legalized copy of letter of authorization from the head office
+- a legalized copy of letter of authorization from the head office

-• a legalized copy of the parent company’s business registration certificate.
+- a legalized copy of the parent company’s business registration certificate.

-• an Audited financial report or Confirmation on tax/financial obligations implementation for the previous year or the like is mandatory.
+- an Audited financial report or Confirmation on tax/financial obligations implementation for the previous year or the like is mandatory.

-• parent company’s articles of incorporation or equivalent documents (not mandatory)
+- parent company’s articles of incorporation or equivalent documents (not mandatory)

-• Decision of appointing Chief of Rep Office
+- Decision of appointing Chief of Rep Office

 What are the requirements for Post-license Procedure?

-Following the acquisition of the RO license, the RO must undertake the following:
+FFollowing the acquisition of the RO license, the RO must undertake the following:

 Opening a Bank Account: The RO can undertake transactions and cash handling with banks licensed to operate in Vietnam and retain accounts in VND.
+Banks typically request the RO establishment license, identification/authority documents for the Head/Chief Representative, proof of address/lease, and other KYC documentation depending on the bank’s compliance policies.

 Tax and Reporting responsibilities: Because the RO may incur tax liabilities, it must register for tax responsibilities, including personal income tax for RO workers.
 Monthly and quarterly reporting requirements are also required.
+An RO’s recurring compliance usually focuses on (i) employment-related obligations (where it employs staff) and (ii) the mandatory annual operations report to the licensing authority (see NEW SECTION below).
+UPDATED: Whether monthly/quarterly tax filings apply depends on registrations and actual activities; this should be confirmed based on the RO’s circumstances and current tax authority practice.

 What are the costs of establishing a Vietnam Representative Office?